albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 Web Developers
 ~~~~~~~~~~~~~~

-*Little Navmap* can deliver map images, flight plan table and more my
+*Little Navmap* can deliver map images, the flight plan table and more for
 HTTP requests.

 See directory ``.../Little Navmap/web/test.html`` or